- About US

 Throughout Spring Semester, 2017, CCAD's expert faculty gave presentations about their work in art and design.
 These short presentations — one hour in total — focused on a single project, a creative skill, a presentation of work, or a professional experience.

-Check out the descriptions of each presentation in the schedule below:
+Check out the descriptions of past presentations in the schedule below:

 Thursday, Feb.
 9, 2017